bitfoundation/bitplatform/src/Tooling/Bit.Tooling.Templates/TodoTemplate/README.md

 For blazor hybrid, use Bit.Client.Web.BlazorUI.App project instead.

-To run blazor web assembly only start Api project, but for blazor hybrid you need multi startup for both api & app projects.
+To run blazor web assembly only start Api project and use 'TodoTemplate.Api-BlazorWebAssembly' debug profile, but for blazor hybrid you need multi startup for both api & app projects.
 In blazor server you need multi startup for both api & web projects.
+In Blazor hybrid and server, use 'TodoTemplate.Api' debug profile for api project.
+For enhanced development experience, unload App project while debugging in server/web assembly modes and unload web project while debugging hybrid mode.

 In shared project, you can also detect code is running in blazor server / web assembly or hybrid mode by use any of followings: